rc-kid/rckid/HARDWARE.md

 - `VCC>4.2V` and `STAT` is low means USB is connected and the device is charged
 - `VCC>4.2V` and `STAT` is high means USB is connected, but charging is done

+### Li-Po Battery

+By default the device runs from a LiPo battery such as [TODO]().

+> See if we can also run from a cell phone battery, such as some nokia one (in this case it would be great if the battery connectors can be soldered directly to the PCB already for ease of assembly)

 ### Running from AAA batteries

 The device also supports a different configuration when it can be powered via 3 `AAA` batteries in series.
 This gives maximum voltage of `4.5V` (for alkaline, will be around `3.6` for NiMH) and minimum voltage can go *very* low for alkaline, or about `3V` for NiMH.
 In those settings the cutoff voltage is defined by the minimal input voltage of the DC-DC regulators, and particularly the `5V` charge pump, whose minimal voltage is `2.7V`